paulipa/sico-wiki/community/rules.md

 > Corporations in the entry alliance will need to keep the setting to reject all structure transfers on at all times.
 {.is-warning}

-- Corporation needs to have at least 30 active individual members in the corporation
+- Corporation needs to have at least 50 active individual members in the corporation
 - All members needs to be registered on AUTH and have activated the discord service.
 You may use your own services in addition to coalition AUTH.
 Coalition AUTH only requires public scope from line members.
 - The alliance will manage all standings and service accesses on behalf of the corporation.
 If the corporation leaves the alliance they are treated as a neutral entity and will lose access to the services.
-- Corporation may request to become a full member corporation if they meet the requirements or are looking to join another alliance that requires by game mechanisms for the corporation to leave the entry level alliance.
+- Corporation may request membership status change if they meet the requirements or are looking to join another alliance that requires by game mechanisms for the corporation to leave the silent company alliance.
 - Corporation should provide content for other coalition members whenever possible by opening their fleets and services for them.
 This is the best way to show other members what your corporation is doing and advertise your corporation for those who seek the game play type your corporation is participating in.
 - Corporation has full autonomy over their own corporation excluding the matters mentioned above.

-## Language partner corporations
+## Language Partner Entity Requirements
 Language partner corporations are special case corporations that are loosely connected to the coalition.
 The purpose of these non English speaking corporations is to provide content for non English speaking players.

-These corporations are our recommended language partners that we offer for players who do not wish or can't operate in Enlish.
+> Language partner entities are our partners that we recommend for players who do not wish or can't operate in Enlish.
 We also advertise these corporations in our general recruitment mails.
+{.is-info}

 While these corporations may not be interacting with the rest of the coalition due to language barriers and possible geo-blocking we have verified that they will take good care of you once you join them!

 In order to qualify as a language partner corporation for SiCO your corporation will need to:

-- Corporation needs to have at least 30 active individual members in the corporation
+- Corporation needs to have at least 50 active individual members in the corporation
+- No standing adjustments is required.
 - Corporations main language must be something else than English.
 - Corporation needs to be active and have a clear goal in sight.
 Coalition only interacts with language option corporations that we believe are providing true content and taking care of the members we send to the corporations.
 - Corporation needs to have a representative or point of contact towards SiCO who will inform the coalition about any major changes that would effect pushing new recruits to their corporation.
 - Corporation needs to provide the coalition a clear and simple advertising phrase in their native language to be used for recruiting purposes on behalf of the coalition.
 - Set aside any standing differences or in game political ambitions that your corporation might have when interacting with SiCO members or in any of the SiCO related channels
 - Corporation must seek to cooperate with SiCO member corporations whenever possible and suitable based on the corporation goals of the language option corporation
-- If most of the corporation members talk English the language option corporation may apply for full coalition corporation status or to join the Silent Company alliance.
+- If most of the corporation members talk English the language option corporation may apply for full member entity status or to join the Silent Company alliance.
 In these cases the rules applied on the language corporation will change accordingly.

 # Changing coalition corporations
 Members that are part of any of the coalition corporations are allowed to request a transfer to a different wing if they do wish to change their gameplay.
 The different wings might have some limitations and requirements of their own so it is always good that have a chat with a director, recruiter or a CEO of the corporation that you seek to join.